InterBolt/devos/README.md

 ## Background

 Solos is the attempt to bottle my (ideal) development workflow into a single CLI.
-The `solos` command that gets installed to your path will let you launch new "server pairs", where one of the paired servers is a prod environment, and the other is a local docker container, built to mimic the prod environment.
+The `solos` command that gets installed to your path will let you launch new "server pairs", where one of the paired servers is a prod environment, and the other is a local docker container built to mimic the prod environment.

 The CLI automates annoying tasks such as:

-* setting up SSH keys, vscode configs, provisioning, backing up, and restoring infrastructure.
+* setting up SSH keys, vscode configs, provisioning, backing up and restoring infrastructure.
 * persisting and managing environment secrets and variables across a range of individual applications.
 * exposing hooks to deploy containerized applications via Caprover and managing per-application or multi-application postgres databases.

-## AI
+## And AI cherry on top

 Solos includes a small but powerful AI feature.
 Once Solos is installed a developer can write something like the following: